-The College is now Fairtrade and Kale Yeah accredited.
+The College is Fairtrade and Kale Yeah accredited.
 We are increasingly using seasonal products, often sourced from local suppliers thus reducing the number of food miles.
+Spending with local food suppliers increased by 20% in 2024, meaning that 68% of our Foodquad spend was with local suppliers.
 The kitchens have greatly increased the choice of vegetarian and vegan meals, which are now available at every meal.